-- 3.4.14 PCHA will inform all tenants of any annual increases to their rent (in line with the PCHA Rent Setting Policy) and service charges in writing (in their preferred format). - 3.4.15 Where tenants are in credit on their rent accounts, they can request that a payment is sent to them at any time by contacting PCHA.
+3.4.10 Where tenants continue to refuse to engage with PCHA and ignore the conditions of the court order, PCHA will take the necessary actions to bring the tenancy to an end at the earliest opportunity, only ever considering eviction as a last resort when all other reasonable efforts have failed.
+3.4.11 Tenants can also contact PCHA's Office (on Tel.
+0151 709 6878) to obtain a balance over the phone or by checking the PCHA website with their unique log-on details at any time.
+3.4.12 PCHA will inform all tenants of any annual increases to their rent (in line with the PCHA Rent Setting Policy) and service charges in writing (in their preferred format).
+3.4.13 Where tenants are in credit on their rent accounts, they can request that a payment is sent to them at any time by contacting PCHA.
 Any payments of credit on rent accounts will be less any other debts owing to PCHA and subject to checks that no amounts are repayable to welfare benefits (Housing Benefits), where applicable.
 Credit payments will normally be made to tenants via cheque within 10 working days of the request being received by PCHA.

-3.4.16 Grounds For Possession

-3.4.17 Where PCHA is forced to seek possession of a property due to rent arrears it will rely on the Grounds outlined in Schedule 2 of the Housing Act 1988 as follows:

-Ground 10

-Where rent that is lawfully due from the tenant has not been paid by the time the possession proceedings are started and was owed at the time the Notice Seeking Possession was served

-Ground 11

-- The tenant has repeatedly failed to pay rent that is lawfully due on time there need not be arrears at the time the possession proceedings are commenced - In the above grounds PCHA will need to provide sufficient evidence to 'prove the case' in court and it will be at the judge's 'discretion' whether or not to grant a possession order. - 3.4.19 PCHA may utilise Ground 8 or the 'Fast-track' proceedings, if permissible, depending on the type and date of issue of the tenancy agreement that is in place.
-Ground 8 is a 'mandatory' possession ground and if the conditions outlined below exist, the judge in court must grant a possession order:
+3.5 Grounds For Possession 3.5.1 Where PCHA is forced to seek possession of a property due to rent arrears it will rely on the Grounds outlined in Schedule 2 of the Housing Act 1988 as follows: Ground 10 Where rent that is lawfully due from the tenant has not been paid by the time the possession proceedings are started and was owed at the time the Notice Seeking Possession was served Ground 11 The tenant has repeatedly failed to pay rent that is lawfully due on time - there need not be arrears at the time the possession proceedings are commenced 3.5.2 In the above grounds PCHA will need to provide sufficient evidence to 'prove the case' in court and it will be at the judge's 'discretion' whether or not to grant a possession order.
+3.5.3 PCHA may utilise Ground 8 or the 'Fast-track' proceedings, if permissible, depending on the type and date of issue of the tenancy agreement that is in place.
+Ground 8 is a 'mandatory' possession ground and if the conditions outlined below exist, the judge in court must grant a possession order: Ground 8 Where rent that is lawfully due is unpaid at the time of the serving of the Notice Seeking Possession and at the time of the hearing.
+In PCHA's case the arrears will be 8 weeks owing or more at both the serving of the notice and the time of the hearing 3.5.4 PCHA may choose to use the above grounds in tandem when stipulated in the Notice Seeking Possession.
+3.5.5 Where regaining possession of the property is of paramount importance, PCHA may also serve Section 21 Notices where it is not necessary to cite the 'Grounds' for possession for starter or assured shorthold type tenancies.

-Ground 8